Nanophotonic Super-dephasing in Collective Atom-Atom Interactions: Collective Dephasing in Different QED Platforms

 \subsection{Nano-EM environment}

 As discussed in the main text, the Green’s function in the nano-EM environment is given by

 where $k_0=\omega/c$.
 The reflection coefficient $r_{ss}(q,\theta)$ is determined by material properties $\overleftrightarrow{\mu}$ and $\overleftrightarrow{\varepsilon}$, $\varphi$ is the relative angle between $\mathbf{r_i}-\mathbf{r_j}$ and x-axis, and $z$ is the distance between TLSs and material slabs.
-Details of reflection coefficient calculations are provided in Sec.~\ref{rflec}.
-In the main text, we consider gyromagnetic material yttrium iron garnet (YIG), nonmagnetic conductor silver, and BCS superconductor niobium.
-Details of material models and experimentally accessible material parameters are provided in Sec.~\ref{materialex}.
+Details of reflection coefficient calculations are provided in Appendix~\ref{appendix_range}.
+In the main text, we take $t = 100 \,\mathrm{\mu s}$ in the calculations of $|\Phi_c/\Phi_s|$ and consider gyromagnetic material yttrium iron garnet (YIG), non-magnetic conductor silver, and BCS superconductor niobium.
+Details of material models and experimentally accessible material parameters are provided in Appendix~\ref{appendix_material}.